javaBin/ems-ios/README.md

 ## Building

 The file EMS/EMS-Keys.plist is not provided.
 You will need to create this plist file.
+Use `EMS/Config/EMS-Keys.sample.plist` as a sample, and place your file in either `JavaZone/EMS-Keys.plist` or `/flatMap/EMS-Keys.plist`.

 The current keys it provides are: